mlpack/mlpack/doc/user/bindings/cli.md

         [--probabilities_file <string>]
 ```

 An implementation of the Naive Bayes Classifier, used for classification.
 Given labeled data, an NBC model can be trained and saved, or, a pre-trained model can be used for classification.
-[Detailed documentation](#nbc_detailed-documentation)
+[Detailed documentation](#nbc_detailed-documentation).